hewrique/hewrique/README.md

 ## salve
 - 🔭 I’m currently working on Avonale
-- 🌱 I’m currently learning web automations
+- 🌱 I’m currently learning mobile automations
 - 👯 I’m looking to collaborate on QA
 - 🤔 I’m looking for help with python
 - 📫 How to reach me: daniel.barros@avonale.com.br